-If there is one word that encapsulates the secret to successful blogging, it’s consistency.
+If there is one word that encapsulates the secret to education marketing, it’s consistency.

-In this post, we’re going to cover some of the methods used by our expert marketers to get our clients on the top of the Google search rankings.
+The answer is simple: a comprehensive, and well-researched, education marketing plan.
+Here are some of the methods our expert marketers use to get our clients on the top of the Google search rankings.

 Case study: Beacon blogs

-If this hasn’t convinced you, let us take the time to discuss a couple of case studies that show our success with this strategy.
+Let us take the time to discuss a couple of case studies that show our success with this strategy.
+Obviously, we’re a digital marketing agency, but these principles are universal, and they’ll definitely work for education marketing.

 So, how did we do it?

-We used a few simple tricks of the trade that you can also use on your own education blogs.
+We used a few simple tricks of the trade that you can also use for education marketing.

 - First, we ensured that the blogs we wrote were of the specific length that works best for Search Engine Optimization (SEO).
 This changes every so often, depending on updates to Google’s algorithm, so make sure you research it now and then so you’re up-to-date.